Chemicals and Your Fertility

-So you see, there is a realistic potential for repetitive exposures to these chemicals each day.
+So you see, there is a HUGE realistic potential for repetitive exposures to these chemicals each day.

-Since we could NEVER ELIMINATE all of our exposures to chemicals (there are tens of thousands of chemicals not even tested to see what effects they can have on our health) it makes much more sense to stay calm, and empower ourselves with this information and then minimise our risks by using products that do not contain these chemicals.
+Since we could NEVER ELIMINATE all of our exposures to chemicals (there are tens of thousands of chemicals not even tested to see what effects they can have on our health and we breath them in every day, it makes much more sense to stay calm, and empower ourselves with this information and then minimize our risks by using products that do not contain these chemicals.
 Easier said than done?
 Yes, in many cases, but certainly worth the effort.

 What can you do?

 I suggest to visit the website www.cosmeticdatabase.com and see if your products are listed in this database and what the potential risk is.
 You can enter in the name of the product and if it is in the database it will give you a score of 0-10.
 10 being the worst score.

 There will also be options available that show moderate, minimal and no risk so you can look for these products in the stores or on the net.

 Thankfully 8 out of the 12 products I use in the morning do not contain phthlates or parabens (I contacted the company) so I reduce my exposure risk to these potentially harmful chemicals by almost 70% just by using these products.
 And you can bet that I will be contacting the companies of the other products I am using to see if they use phthlates, parabens or contain bisphenol A. If I can decrease my exposure then I take some load off my immune system and liver which leave these two vitals systems more ability to keep my health in balance.

 Repetitive exposure to any type of chemicals can cause physiological stress on the system which can deplete our defense mechanism, i.e. the immune system.
 If the immune system gets overwhelmed it has a hard time maintaining health for us and this may be one of the reasons why some dis “eases” are created in the body.